Sir-Jude/Distriflask/README.md

 flask --app app run --debug
 ```
 The "**--debug**" option provides:
-- the continuous synchronization of the code after every modification, so that the application has not to be retart to be updated
+- continuous synchronization of the code after every modification, such
+  that the application does not need to be restarted after changes to the
+  code
-- the interactive debugger, which highlights the errors in the code
+- the interactive debugger, which highlights errors in the code

 ## Create the "*templates*" and the "*static*" folder